Spark Sport boss pins blame for hockey stuff-up

 Similarly, a "process error" rather than a technical glitch was blamed for Spark Sport problems with the Bahrain Grand Prix.

+Latch's optimism notwithstanding, tech commentator Paul Spain says the hockey glitch "will have undermined confidence inside and outside Spark Sport."

-Tech commentator Paul Brislen said it was good that Spark Sport was able to have a "dry run" with sports like hockey to shake out problems like automating its systems - but that it also offered no insight on how platform will perform when "1 million households trying to connect at once," during the World Cup, which kicks off in 147 days.
+Another commentator Paul Brislen, said it was good that Spark Sport was able to have a "dry run" with sports like hockey to shake out problems like automating its systems - but that it also offered no insight on how platform will perform when "1 million households trying to connect at once," during the World Cup, which kicks off in 147 days.

 Hockey fans fumed during yesterday afternoon's streaming stuff-up.